-COVID-19 had an impact on certain companies in which we hold non-marketable investments, resulting in an increase in impairment losses on other investments for the three and six months ended March 29, 2020.
-A significant portion of the impairment losses related to our investment in OneWeb (an equity method investee) who filed for bankruptcy in the second quarter of fiscal 2020.
-Additionally, COVID-19 had a negative impact on the fair values of our deferred compensation plan assets, resulting in a net loss in the three and six months ended March 29, 2020.
+COVID-19 had an impact on certain companies in which we hold non-marketable investments, resulting in an increase in impairment losses on other investments for the nine months ended June 28, 2020.
+A significant portion of the impairment losses related to our investment in OneWeb who filed for bankruptcy in the second quarter of fiscal 2020.
+The decrease in net gains on marketable securities in the three and nine months ended June 28, 2020 was primarily driven by a prior year gain resulting from the initial public offering of one of our non-marketable equity investments in fiscal 2019.

-Income Tax Expense (Benefit) (in millions, except percentages)
+Income Tax Expense (in millions, except percentages)